Jmorgan97/QWERTY-Committee/User_Stories.md

 "As a person in role, I want goal or desire so that I have some tangible benefit.“ You will need to identify specific a) person role,  b) goal, and c) benefit for each.

+## Our User Stories:

+1. "As a gamer, I want a game that has a unique setting, and a captivating storyline."
+2. "As someone who likes video games with progression, I want a game that has meaningful rewards."
+3. "I've always wanted a game that incorporates my favorite aspects of games that I love."
+4. "As a casual gamer, I want a game that is captivating and fun minute-to-minute and makes me want to come back to play more."
+5. "As a fan of sci-fi, I'm looking for a game that transports me to a deeply detailed fantasy world that doesn't have to be totally realistic."